 But Och!
 I backward cast my e’e,

 On prospects drear!

 I guess an’ fear!

-In the final stanza of this piece the speaker states that the mouse is “blest, compar’d wi’” him.
-It is only the “present” which hurts the mouse.
+In the final stanza of ‘To a Mouse’ the speaker states that the mouse is “blest, compar’d wi’” him.
+It is only the “present” that hurts the mouse.
 The little “beastie” does not have to worry about the past or, really worry, about the future.

 On the other hand, the speaker is able to “backward cast” his “e’e.”
 His prospects appear “dear,” when basing them on what has happened to him previously.
 Then when he looks forward in time he “canna see” or cannot see, the “fears” which may come for him.
 A very dark and foreboding prospect.